willsowerbutts/ersatz80/README.md

 access the console!

 The revision 1 PCB is a bit packed and you may wish to omit the two capacitors between U7/U11 and U8/U15 to ensure a clean fit.
+This issue does not affect the revision 2 PCB.

+## PCB Revisions

+For revision 1 PCBs you must uncomment "#define ERSATZ80_PCB_REV1" in z80.h

+For revision 2 PCBs you must comment out "#define ERSATZ80_PCB_REV1" in z80.h

+## Overclocking

+It is possible to fit faster oscillators at U10 and overclock the Z80 CPU.
+Using a Zilog Z84C0020PEG CMOS Z80 CPU it has been determined that oscillators up to 24MHz (20% overclock) give reliable operation, while 25MHz was too fast.